dgies/cad/README.md

 # dgies' CAD Projects
 A collection of code-as-cad personal projects.

+## Dutch Baby
+Recipe placard with hanger hook, modeled in CadQuery

 ## iMac Bridge
 Uses SolidPython to generate a 'bridge' for holding a variable number of circular beams at a regular horizontal spacing.
 The `make_beam` method could be reused in other projects for parametric beams.